pdee/pdee/python-modes/pdee/doc/commands-python-mode.rst

 py-execute-def-python-switch
 ----------------------------
 Send def at point to Python interpreter.

-Switch to output buffer.
-Ignores `py-shell-switch-buffers-on-execute-p'.

 py-execute-def-python-noswitch
 ------------------------------
 Send def at point to Python interpreter.

-Keep current buffer.
-Ignores `py-shell-switch-buffers-on-execute-p'

 py-execute-def-python-dedicated
 -------------------------------
-Send def at point to Python unique interpreter.
+Send def at point to Python interpreter.

 py-execute-def-python-dedicated-switch
 --------------------------------------
-Send def at point to Python unique interpreter and switch to result.
+Send def at point to Python interpreter.

 py-execute-def-ipython
 ----------------------